MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentsiteview_layoutdirection.md

 ## -description

-Gets the LayoutDirection (LeftToRight or RightToLeft) reported by the <xref:Microsoft.UI.Content.ContentSite>.
+Gets the LayoutDirection (LeftToRight or RightToLeft) for reading order and text alignment reported by the <xref:Microsoft.UI.Content.ContentSite>.

 ## -property-value